rizqimtiaz/EcoOracle/README.md

 - Computes a target credit count (1 credit = 1 verified tonne).
 - Computes a target price (a function of health + scarcity + thermal risk).
-- Decides whether to update, downgrade, or invalidate the dNFT.
-- Pushes the change on-chain via `chainOracleUpdate` or `chainInvalidate`, appending a transaction and an event to the network log.

 Run the autonomous oracle across all parcels with:

 - The "Run Oracle Sweep" button on the dashboard, or